 Note: You can find a listing of TVB offices here.

-If you received a traffic ticket (non-criminal) in the boros of Manhattan, Bronx, Brooklyn, Queens, Staten Island, or Rochester, your case will be handled by the Traffic Violations Bureau (TVB).
+If you received a traffic ticket (non-criminal) in the boroughs of Manhattan, Bronx, Brooklyn, Queens, or Staten Island, your case will be handled by the Traffic Violations Bureau (TVB).

 The main limitation of being in the TVB is that negotiating a reduction of your ticket (“plea bargaining”) is not permitted in these administrative courts and assuming you plead “not guilty” and take your case to trial, the only two possible outcomes are either (1) guilty, in which case you receive points and a fine; or (2) not guilty, and that means the ticket will be dismissed with no points or fines.
 This “all or nothing” system is what prompts many people to hire an experienced trial attorney (see below).